Ericsson/codechecker/docs/user_guide.md

-Even specifying `--enable-all` will **NOT** enable checkers from some special checker groups, such as `alpha.` and `debug.`. `osx.` checkers are only enabled if CodeChecker is ran on a macOS machine. `--enable-all` can further be fine-tuned with subsequent `--enable` and `--disable` arguments, for example
+Even specifying `--enable-all` will **NOT** enable checkers from some special checker groups, such as `alpha.` and `debug.`. `osx.` checkers are only enabled if CodeChecker is run on a macOS machine. `--enable-all` can further be fine-tuned with subsequent `--enable` and `--disable` arguments, for example

 ~~~~